petershin/liferay-learn/docs/courses/latest/en/liferay-administrator/users-accounts-organizations/creating-organizations.md

 1. Create a child organization.

    * Click _Back_ (![Back icon](../../images/icon-angle-left.png)) to return to the list of organizations.
-   * Click on the Clarity Vision Solution organization you just created.
+   * Click on the Clarity Vision Solutions organization you just created.
    * Click _Add_ (![Add icon](../../images/icon-add.png)) and select _New Organization_.
    * Input `IT` in the _Name_ field.
-Note that under the parent organization section, Clarity Vision Solution is selected.
+Note that under the parent organization section, Clarity Vision Solutions is selected.
    * Click _Save_.

-1. Create another child organization called `Sales & Marketing` under the Clarity Vision Solution parent organization using the steps above.
+1. Create another child organization called `Sales & Marketing` under the Clarity Vision Solutions parent organization using the steps above.

 1. The organizational hierarchy should look like the image below.